insight-creative/hobart-crossing/community/index.md

           <div class="col-md-6">
             <h1>Location, Location, Location!</h1>

-            <p>Ideally situated just minutes west of <a href="http://greenbaywi.gov/">Green Bay</a> in <em>Centennial Centre at Hobart</em>, adjacent to Highway 29 with quick access to US41, Hobart Crossing offers gracious living close to all the fun and services you need ...</p>
+            <p>Ideally situated just minutes west of <a href="http://greenbaywi.gov/">Green Bay</a> in <em>Centennial Centre at Hobart</em>, adjacent to Highway 29 with quick access to US41, Hobart Crossing offers gracious living close to all the fun and services you need&nbsp;...</p>

             <ul>
               <li>Just 8 miles from Austin Straubel International Airport</li>